Mickey 17: Plot

 Nasha learns of the clones and accepts them, but Kai stumbles across the trio and tries to report them.
 When Mickey 17 informs 18 of the dinner incident, an enraged 18 decides to kill Marshall at a public ceremony unveiling a Niflheim rock to commemorate the expedition.
 Two baby Creepers, Luko and Zoco, emerge from the rock, causing panic.
 Mickey 17 captures Zoco, but Luko is killed by security when it startles Marshall.
-Nasha stops Mickey 18 from killing Marshall, but the Multiples are exposed, leading to Mickey 17, 18, and Nasha's arrest.
+Nasha stops Mickey 18 from killing Marshall, but the Multiples are exposed, leading to the arrest of Nasha and both Mickeys.

 Meanwhile, thousands of Creepers gather outside the ship, calling for Zoco.
 In the brig, Mickey 17's description of the Creepers helping him causes Nasha to realize they are sentient.
 Timo arrives to dismember Mickey 17 on orders from the loan shark, who has an agent on the expedition.
 Mickey 18 offers to take 17's place in a ruse, allowing Nasha to escape and overpower Timo, but security intervenes and takes them all to Marshall.

 Marshall announces his plan to eliminate the Creepers and destroys Mickey's memory backups to prevent him from being reprinted.
 Ylfa convinces Marshall to take the Mickeys outside and compete to collect Creeper tails for culinary use, with the winner allowed to live.
 The Mickeys are fitted with remote-detonated bomb vests to ensure compliance.

 Once outside, the Mickeys seek out the Creepers' leader.
 Marshall follows up with a security team to eliminate them and the Creepers when they fail to fulfill their task.
 Mickey 17 uses a translation device to warn the mother Creeper about Marshall's plan, and the mother demands Zoco's release and the sacrifice of a human in compensation for Luko's death.
 Mickey 17 signals to Nasha to free Zoco.
 She takes Ylfa hostage to ensure Zoco's release, and security agents, secretly working against Marshall, arrest Ylfa.
 Mickey 18 fights Marshall and detonates his vest, killing himself and Marshall to meet the Creepers' demands.

-Afterwards, Mickey 17 and the rest of the expedition make peace with the Creepers, Marshall and Ylfa's collaborators face justice, and Ylfa kills herself.
-The loan shark associate attacks Timo, but Timo kills him in self-defense and uses the incident to testify against the loan shark.
-Nasha joins the colony's leadership council.
-Spring arrives, and during the colony's groundbreaking ceremony, Mickey 17, called Mickey Barnes once again, destroys the cloning device, ending the Expendable program.
+Afterwards, Mickey 17, called Mickey Barnes once again, and the rest of the expedition make peace with the Creepers.
+Nasha, now the colony leader, outlaws the Expendable program, and a ceremony is held to destroy the reprinting machine.
+During the ceremony, Mickey experiences a nightmare-like sequence in which Ylfa tries to reprint Marshall, but Mickey recalls that rumors circulated that Ylfa had committed suicide in a psych ward where she was put after going into shock following Marshall's death.
+Mickey snaps back to the present and blows up the cloning device.